Brownian motion: Astrophysics: star motion within galaxies

 where $m \ll M$ is the mass of the background stars.
 The gravitational force from the massive object causes nearby stars to move faster than they otherwise would, increasing both $v_\star$ and V. The Brownian velocity of Sgr A*, the supermassive black hole at the center of the Milky Way galaxy, is predicted from this formula to be less than 1 km s^{−1}.

 Mathematics

-An animated example of a Brownian motion-like random walk on a torus.
+An animated example of a Brownian motion-like random walk on a 2D surface with periodic boundary conditions.
 In the scaling limit, random walk approaches the Wiener process according to Donsker's theorem.

 In mathematics, Brownian motion is described by the Wiener process, a continuous-time stochastic process named in honor of Norbert Wiener.
 It is one of the best known Lévy processes (càdlàg stochastic processes with stationary independent increments) and occurs frequently in pure and applied mathematics, economics and physics.